anton-rudeshko/anton-rudeshko.github.io/_posts/2013-11-17-teamcity-tips.md

 ![Long pull request description](/assets/long_pr_desc.png)

-That is, be nice and don't use a lot of long-named nested projects with large messages in their finish status.
+That's it, be nice and don't use a lot of long-named nested projects with large messages in their finish status.

 ## One more thing about reporting
 When you successfully integrate GitHub reporting you'll probably want it everywhere (because its awesome).